Key takeaways:

 High-quality data is one of commerce media’s most compelling advantages.
 As the space evolves, marketing teams are finding smart ways to maximize and extend that data.
 Tools like data clean rooms are opening up new opportunities for data collaboration, with advertisers combining data from commerce media networks, advertising platforms, and publishers with their own first-party data to drive more sophisticated strategies.

 Commerce media addresses many of the challenges advertisers are grappling with today, offering precision, scale, and omnichannel activation.
-At the same time, its measurability provides a significant benefit at a time when marketers are under increasing pressure to prove performance.
+At the same time, its measurability is a significant advantage at a time when marketers are under increasing pressure to prove performance.

-To fully realize the channel’s potential, marketing leaders must take care to invest in the right partners, unify fragmented systems, and nurture robust and streamlined data ecosystems.
+To fully realize the channel’s potential, marketing leaders must take care to invest in the right partners, unify fragmented systems, build robust and streamlined data ecosystems, and prepare for how agentic AI will change the landscape.
 By taking these steps, teams can unlock the full value of commerce media—not only to meet current challenges, but to set the stage for sustainable growth in the years to come.